Impact of time illiquidity in a mixed market without full observation: Model and optimization problem

-This means that at time $t$ we have: \begin{itemize} \item[-] a full information on the past of the liquid asset up to time $t$; \item[-] a full information on the trading dates of the illiquid assets occurred before $t$ and on the values of the illiquid asset at such trading dates; \item[-] a partial information (in the sense described above) on the value of the illiquid asset at time $t$. \end{itemize} The parameter $\gamma$ measures how much information on $I$ is available in the random intervals $(\tau_k,\tau_{k+1})$.
-The limit cases are: \begin{itemize} \item[-] $\gamma=0$, which corresponds to have no information on the illiquid asset in the interval $(\tau_k,\tau_{k+1})$ after the last information on its value at time $\tau_k$; this case fits the model described in \cite{phatan09}; \item[-] $\gamma=1$, which corresponds to the full information case, recovering the setting of \cite{APW}. \end{itemize}
+The observation filtration is $\mathbb{G} = (\mathcal{G}_t)_{t\geq 0},$ where $\mathcal{G}_t = \mathcal{G}^0_t\vee \sigma(\P\mbox{-null sets}).$ This means that, at time $t$, the agent has\,: \begin{itemize} \item[-] full information on the past of the liquid asset up to time $t$; \item[-] full information on the trading dates of the illiquid asset realized before $t$ and on the price of the illiquid asset at such trading dates; \item[-] partial information (as described above) on the price of the illiquid asset at $t$. \end{itemize} The parameter $\gamma$ measures how much information on $I$ is available in the random interval $(\tau_k,\tau_{k+1})$.
+The limit cases are: \begin{itemize} \item[-] $\gamma=0$, corresponding to having no information on $B$ in the interval $(\tau_k,\tau_{k+1})$ (as in the information setting of \cite{phatan09}); \item[-] $\gamma=1$, corresponding to full information and recovering the information setting of \cite{APW}. \end{itemize}